Olomouc, Czech Republic – detailed information about the city. Guide to Olomoutsu: popular attractions with photos and descriptions.

 How to get to Olomouc

 Getting to Olomouc is most convenient from Brno – the distance is only 80 km From Prague, the city is located at a distance of 280 km.
-Look schedule and buy tickets here – //jizdnirady.idnes.cz/vlakyautobusymhdvse/spojeni/.
+Look schedule and buy tickets here – http://jizdnirady.idnes.cz/vlakyautobusymhdvse/spojeni/.
 Also up to Olomouc can be reached from Krakow.

 Dishes from the Olomouc region beckon to local restaurants and try all Moravian dishes.
 Olomouc cheese and a glass good beer is the main thing in any Olomouc restaurant.
 Of a rich selection of beers recommend “Moritz” and “Vašek”, which brewed in small brewers right in Olomouc.
 Sweet lovers for sure please yeast dough dumplings, stuffed with fruit and sprinkled with cottage cheese.